madfish-solutions/yupana-protocol-core/README.md

 # Description

+**Yupana Protocol** is a decentralized lending protocol for individuals and protocols to access financial services.
+The protocol is permissionless, transparent, and non-custodial.

-Yupana Protocol contracts are under development.
-In this repository, you can follow the development and changes.
+*Yupana Protocol contracts are under development.
+In this repository, you can follow the development and changes.*

 # Architecture